polkadot-fellows/Evaluations/evidence/georgepisaltu/0006-georgepisaltu-rank3-promotion.md

 contributions are in the identity pallet, where I pushed a refactor to decouple usernames from identities, along with a migration for existing instances of the pallet, and support for personal usernames, which are system allocated usernames for recognized people.

+### Considerations regarding my argument

+While I have been contributing to Polkadot core protocols or components for more than two years now, I was late to officially join the Fellowship, therefore showing a shorter tenure on-chain and applying for the fast promotion.
+I have previously made public a letter where I advocated for a rank 2 promotion which was never put to a vote, so naturally some of the arguments there are present in this letter as well.

+Some of the project's main components will be made public at a later date, so I accept that the arguments which could be made in this letter may be incomplete, but I will support my case to fellows before this argument is put to a vote and answer any and all questions regarding my contributions.

+The launch of the project live on the Polkadot people chain is imminent.
+When that happens, I believe that the Fellowship will need a member of rank3+ as an owner and main contributor of these features, as I believe is the case concerning all other core protocol features.
+I have been in the position to lead the development of this project and wish to continue to do so and extend my role and my responsibilities in the Fellowship as a rank 3 member.
+This can only happen on the fast promotion path and I hope that the evidence I present in this letter justifies this.

 ### Publications